 Prerequisites

-2. You need a Facebook developer account.
-To create an account visit the Facebook developer portal and select Login.
+2. A Facebook developer account.
+Visit the Facebook developer portal and select Login to create an account.

 Get your provider redirect URL